astral-sh/ruff/docs/configuration.md

 ## Fixes

 Ruff supports automatic fixes for a variety of lint errors.
-For example, Ruff can remove unused imports, reformat docstrings, rewrite type annotations to use the latest PEP syntax, and more.
+For example, Ruff can remove unused imports, reformat docstrings, rewrite type annotations to use newer Python syntax, and more.

 To enable fixes, pass the `--fix` flag to `ruff check`: